BIIFSweden/LCI_Workshop/README.md

 :bulb: What happens if we don't use the median filter?

-## 3) Image artefacts
+## 3) Image artifacts

-Image analysis cannot fix some image artefacts, which may compromise intensity and shape measurements.
+Image analysis cannot fix some image artifacts, which may compromise intensity and shape measurements.
 Examples can be seen in the images below, such as bleedthrough, saturation, under-exposure and soft focus.

 ### 3.1) Bleedthrough